 List of accounts – This is where it gets trickier.
 As a minimum, include all financial organisations where you’re a customer and detail the account types you hold with each.
 Account numbers will also help.

 Passwords – Do not include your little black book of pin numbers.
 Storing them alongside account information is a huge risk in the event of theft.
 Instead, use a password manager or as a last resort, a coded but decipherable message as to where the critical passwords can be found.
-UPDATE: Reader @DavidV has noted in the comments that you should not access the digital accounts of the deceased, as this may be a breach of the Terms and Conditions and also may not be legal.
-See comment #2 below and this guidance from the Bereavement Advice Bureau.
+UPDATE: Reader @DavidV has noted in the comments that you should not access digital accounts of the deceased held solely in their name, as this may be a breach of the Terms and Conditions and also may not be legal.
+See comment #2 below and this guidance from the Bereavement Advice Centre.

 Property deeds – Murphy’s Law dictates that shortly after you’re gone, next door’s fence will blow over.
 Or is it your fence?
 At least when armed with the property deeds your executors can have a sensible discussion.